daattali/daattali.github.io/notblog/2020-08-04-shinycssloaders-v1.0.md

 gh-badge: [follow, star]
 ---

-The [{shinycssloaders}](https://github.com/daattali/shinycssloaders/) package is a handy little package that lets you easily add loading animations to a Shiny output while it's recalculating.
+The [{shinycssloaders}](https://github.com/daattali/shinycssloaders/) package is a handy little tool that lets you easily add loading animations to a Shiny output (a plot, a table, etc.) while it's recalculating.

 [![demo gif]({{ site.url }}/img/blog/shinycssloaders/shinycssloaders-demo-gif.gif)]({{ site.url }}/img/blog/shinycssloaders/shinycssloaders-demo-gif.gif)

+Version 1.0.0 is now available [on CRAN](https://cran.r-project.org/package=shinycssloaders).

 Other than a minor release ealier this year, the last CRAN release was over 3 years ago, so there's lots of goodies to unpack since then!
-For a preview of what this tool can do, check out a demo below.
+For a preview of what this package can do, check out a demo below.

 <div style="text-align:center;">
 <a class="btn btn-lg btn-success" href="https://daattali.com/shiny/shinycssloaders-demo/">Check out a demo</a>